Let’s cut to the chase. The reason why you’re failing at email marketing is because you’re neglecting these two very important things:

 3. Marital Status.
 This one's for companies that have different offerings or messaging for singles and married couples.

 4. Geography.
 Location-based brick-and-mortar businesses will benefit a lot from location-specific campaigns.
+You wouldn’t want to send out in-store promos or offers to out-of-towners, would you?

 5. Timezone.
 If your company is catering to a global market, it’s ideal that you consider your recipients' timezones when sending campaigns.
 I.e., you might not want to send emails to EST and CST at the same time.